bragerosberg/bragerosberg/README.md

 ### Hello :wave: My name is Brage!

 ### Full Stack JavaScript Developer
-* Currently working on multiple personal projects, aswell as I'm reading up on Svelte and Firebase.
+* Currently working on multiple personal projects, aswell as I'm reading up on Firebase.
 * Eager to try my ideas and excited to learn new frameworks and technologies!

 ### Check out some of my projects!